fz172/fanfly/_posts/2026-07-17-post_wing_mount_part_3.md

 ### Hangar Clean Up and Reorganization

-The shelves in my hangar is dangerously close to my wing when the airplane is fully indoors.
+The shelves in my hangar are dangerously close to my wing when the airplane is fully indoors.

 So I decided to move the shelves to the rear of the hangar.
-Took me 40 minutes to unload the stuff from all shelves, move the shelves, and put the stuff back.
+It took me 40 minutes to unload the stuff from all shelves, move the shelves, and put the stuff back.
 I wanted to clean up the floor but forgot to bring my power washer to the hangar, oops.

 ![](https://lh3.googleusercontent.com/pw/AP1GczPAMu8oeziKBLkA-OfZA11hvyKz7-zgGJauCROSjzjc4BQ9jpZdURcno1aFlQ7dYYnDz5lezlVQ2NjiQmso4FmwZQwPKQl9rp4Meo-dz4unHorHV67jV97lqHS0xr8eVAuk6OSjLFU8gY1TlLyJqeYttA=w1764-h2352-s-no-gm?authuser=0)
 _Before clean up_